when we were not yet, 2020

 this time making sure

-to hold the end in place with one hand until it was firmly secured under itself
+to hold the end in place with one hand

 as it continued